Ali ibn Yusuf: Reign

+Ali died on 28 January 1143 and was succeeded by his son Tashfin ibn Ali.

 Patronage

 He commissioned a minbar now known as the Minbar of the Kutubiyya Mosque from a workshop in Córdoba to furnish his grand mosque, the original Ben Youssef Mosque (destroyed under the Almohads), in the imperial capital, Marrakesh.
 The Almoravid Qubba also bears Ali's name.

 At the advice of Abu Walid Ibn Rushd (grandfather of Averroes), Ali built walls around Marrakesh as Ibn Tumart became more influential.
 There had been walls around the mosque and the palace, but Ali ibn Yūsuf spent 70,000 gold dinars on the city's fortifications, doubling the city's size, and told the amirs of Al-Andalus to fortify their walls as well.

 He also established an irrigation system in Marrakesh, a project managed by Obeyd Allah ibn Younous al-Muhandes.
 This irrigation system made use of qanawat (قناة, p. قنوات).
 Ali also had the first bridge over the Tensift River built.